microvm-nix/microvm.nix

 MicroVMs.
 They listen for ssh with an empty root password.

-Section titled “Experimental: run graphical applications in cloud-hypervisor with Wayland forwarding”nix run microvm#graphics neverballCommercial support
+Section titled “Experimental: run graphical applications with graphics support”On Linux with cloud-hypervisor and Wayland forwarding:

 Section titled “Commercial support”Accelerate your operations and secure your infrastructure with support from a team of virtualization experts.
 Contact Cyberus Technology: https://www.cyberus-technology.de/contact